ska1296/cv-job-analyzer-pure-trpc/README.md

 This role-based approach follows the official VertexAI GenerateContentRequest specification and provides better AI performance by properly separating system instructions from user requests.

+You can also modify:
+- `src/services/analysis-service.ts` to change the main business logic flow
-You can also modify `src/services/ai-service.ts` to add additional processing logic or change the AI service configuration.
+- `src/services/ai-service.ts` to add additional AI processing logic or change the AI service configuration
+- `src/types/analysis.ts` to modify input/output schemas and TypeScript interfaces

 ### Extending the API